-Practicum: 9 hours/week practicum

-Fee: Additional trip fee(s)
+Grade Type: Letter Grade Practicum: 9 hours/week practicum Fee: Additional trip fee(s) Prerequisite(s): Permission of the Dean

 NUR 431 - Global Service-Learning in Nursing: Core Concepts

 This is the first of three courses in the Global Integration Studies: Global Health Nursing Minor.
 This course begins to prepare the student for engaging in healthcare globally.
 It provides a solid foundation of the concepts of cultural awareness, cultural knowledge, cultural skill, cultural encounters and cultural desire based on Campinah-Bacote's (2002) definition of cultural competence.
 Using Biblical principles and Parse's Humanbecoming School of Thought (1998), students will develop the skills needed to provide relevant and meaningful nursing care to members of various population groups.